sachinsdate/starbucks-and-house-prices/README.md

 648254 rows × 6 columns
 ```

-Since the FHFA file contains data about 12192 unique ZIPs (i.e. way more than in the first-open-year Dataframe), and it contains yearly HPI data for each ZIP, most rows in the merged Dataframe will contain 0 in the starbucks_opened column, and NaN in the first_open_year and event_time columns.
+Since the FHFA file contains data about 12192 unique ZIPs (i.e., way more than in the first-open-year Dataframe), and it contains yearly HPI data for each ZIP, most rows in the merged Dataframe will contain 0 in the starbucks_opened column, and NaN in the first_open_year and event_time columns.
 Specifically, you'll find that the merged Dataframe will contain 18414 Starbucks-free ZIPs (starbucks_opened=0), and 510 ZIPs in which Starbucks opened for the first time in the Feb 2017 to Dec 2021 timeframe (starbucks_opened=1).

 6. Let's do a quick detour to look at the descriptive stats.
 We'll begin by examining the HPI profile of ZIPs in the year _prior_ to the year of first entry of Starbucks.